 Call Using Computer button.

-Alternatively, you can select the "Use Phone" option and call in
+Alternatively, you can select the "Call Me" option and

-We highly recommend using the "Use Computer for Audio" option
+using your own phone.
+We highly recommend using the "Call

 as there are toll charges that apply if you call in using a phone.

-NOTE: If you are calling in by phone, never put the WebEx
+NOTE: If you are participating in the conference audio

 call on "Hold"- if your organization has background "on-hold"